Variation of extremal length functions on Teichmuller space: Preliminaries

-Note that every hyperbolic metric on $S$ corresponds to a unique conformal structure on $S$.
-A surface with a conformal structure is a \emph{Riemann surface}.
+Note that every hyperbolic metric on $S$ is corresponding to a conformal structure.
+A surface with a conformal structure is a {Riemann surface}.
 The Teichm\"uller space $\mathcal{T}(S)$ is also the set of equivalence classes of marked Riemann surfaces homeomorphic to $S$.
 For further background on Teichm\"uller theory we refer to the book \cite{GL}.

 Throughout the paper, we shall identify a hyperbolic metric on $S$ with its corresponding conformal structure.
 A hyperbolic metric on $S$ is usually denoted by $(S,g)$ where, in conformal coordinates, $g$ is locally of the form $g=g(z)|d z|^2$.
-Furthermore, we shall denote an element of $\mathcal{T} (S)$ by $(S,g)$, without explicit reference to the equivalent relation.
+Furthermore, we shall denote an element of $\mathcal{T} (S)$ by $(S,g)$, without explicit reference to the equivalence relation.